Where to Start when Starting a Business

 Here are the key takeaways I’d love you to get from reading this series of blogs:

-The Good News
+The Good News is that it ALL WORKS!

 All those marketing strategies you see people teaching, and all the different business models you come across?
 They all work!

-And also none of them work… if they are not right for you.
+And also none of them work…. if they are not right for YOU.

 So once you know where you’re going (your business model and financial goals), and know where you are now (your stage of business), and you understand your own strengths and weaknesses and your personality type, you can start creating a business around marketing strategies, sales and delivery that really work for who YOU are.